vara-oikeusrekisterikeskus/vara-ork/README.md

 ### Components
 ```
-/components/FooterComponent.js: The component for the footer.
+/components/FooterComponent.js: The component for rendering the footer.
-/components/NavComponent.js: The component for the navigation.
+/components/NavComponent.js: The component for rendering the navigation.
+/components/PageComponent.js: The component for rendering a page.
 ```

 ### Lib